plcrodrigues/plcrodrigues.github.io/_pages/research.md

 <h1>Research</h1>

-In this page I summarize some of the research questions that I've investigated up to today.
-You can also check the <a href="/publications/" style="color:#FA2742; font-weight:bold;">publications</a> page for a full list of my published papers.
-Please feel free to contact me if you would like to discuss further some of these research topics; I'm always happy to discuss science with other people.
+In this page, I summarize some of the research topics that I've investigated up to today.
+You can also check the <a href="/publications/" style="color:#46B1C9; font-weight:bold;">publications</a> page for a full list of my published papers.
+Please feel free to contact me if you would like to discuss further some of these research topics.

 <div>
 <h2>Simulation-based inference
-<a data-toggle="collapse" href="#collapse1" role="button" aria-expanded="false" aria-controls="collapse1" style="color:#FA2742; font-weight:bold; font-size:0.8em; vertical-align: middle">(see more)</a>
+<a data-toggle="collapse" href="#collapse1" role="button" aria-expanded="false" aria-controls="collapse1" style="color:#46B1C9; font-weight:bold; font-size:0.8em; vertical-align: middle">(see more)</a>
 </h2>
 <p>
 <a data-toggle="collapse" href="#collapse1" role="button" aria-expanded="false" aria-controls="collapse1">